gaurav00700/FineTuning-VisionLanguageModel-LLaVa/README.md

 ## 🔮 Future Improvements

 * [ ] Further experiments with finetuning different layers
+* [ ] Support for exporting models to GGUF/llama.cpp
 * [ ] Add a UI-based inference tool for visualization

 ---